tolgaprm/Mova-MovieApp/README.md

 - Modularization
 - CI Support
 - To able to add favorite list and watch list
-- To able to watching trailer for movie and TvSeries
 - UI and Unit Tests
 ## Find this repository useful?
 Don't forget give a star. ⭐